 William Watson Lodge offers barrier-free experiences for visitors to enjoy.
 Your overnight accommodations at William Watson Lodge include access to the main lodge, including the library where you can enjoy a book by the fireplace or play a few board games.

-For those who want to explore, there is an accessible/paved trail network to our fire pit and playground, and access to Lower Kananaskis Lake, the Elkwood Amphitheatre, the Peter Lougheed Discovery Centre and more.
+For those who want to explore, there is an accessible/paved trail network to our fire pit and playground, access to Lower Kananaskis Lake, the Elkwood Amphitheatre, the Peter Lougheed Discovery Centre and more.

 Our staff are happy to provide recommendations on recreation, tourism and programming opportunities.
 Rocky Mountain Adaptive is available to support adaptive outdoor recreation and we have some equipment available to borrow courtesy of the William Watson Lodge Society.

 Question: How do I learn more about becoming a Campground Host?

 To be eligible to volunteer as a Campground Host, you will have previously stayed at the Lodge, or have experience as a Campground Host at William Watson Lodge.
 Preference is given to seniors and persons with disabilities for volunteer host placements.
-William Watson Lodge is proud to support Campground Hosts, however at this time we have obtained all volunteers required for the season.
+William Watson Lodge is proud to support Campground Hosts.
 For more information please call the Main Lodge at 1-403-591-7227 or email firstname.lastname@example.org to connect with a member of our Visitor Services Team.